BenoitRichard1212/air-local-docker/README.md

 #### Clearing Shared Cache

-WP CLI, Air DB Snapshots, and npm (when building the development version of WordPress) all utilize cache to speed up operations and save on bandwidth in the future.
+WP CLI, Composer, and npm all utilize cache to speed up operations and save on bandwidth in the future.

-`airlocal cache clear` Clears the WP CLI, Air DB Snapshots, and npm (for WordPress core development) caches.
+`airlocal cache clear` Clears the WP CLI, composer, and npm caches.

 #### Updating Docker Images

-`airlocal image update` Will determine which of the docker images utilized by Air Local Docker are present on your system and update them to the latest version available.
+`airlocal image update all` Will determine which of the docker images utilized by Air Local Docker are present on your system and update them to the latest version available.

 #### Stopping global services